danielsauter/rapid-android-development/p2p.md

  12. Get the Wi-Fi Direct information, including our IP address and the server’s IP address.

-  For the UI, we won’t change very much compared to the previous `UI` <!--ref linkend="code.p2p.bluetooth.ui-->.
+  For the UI, we won’t change very much compared to the previous `UI` [P2P/BluetoothCursors/UI.pde](../p2p.html#codep2pbluetoothcursorsuipde).
 Let’s take a look.

 ###Modify the UI Tab